Category: Japji Sahib

 Japji has 38 Pauris and the second half starts with Pauri 20.
 In this Guru Nanak elaborates the subjects discussed in the first half.
 The theme of an unlimited and diverse universe with the human’s place in it continues.
 Pauri 2 said: ਇਕਨਾ ਹੁਕਮੀ ਬਖਸੀਸ ਇਕਿ ਹੁਕਮੀ ਸਦਾ ਭਵਾਈਅਹਿ ॥ In accordance with the laws [...]

 Japji has 38 Pauris (stanzas).
 Pauris 16 to 19 describe the process of creation and diversity in nature.
 All people are the creation of one God.
-Different people act differently but the Creator maintains Its eternal virtues unchanged.
-Five types of actions for spiritual advancement were mentioned in Pauri 5: ਜਿਨਿ ਸੇਵਿਆ ਤਿਨਿ ਪਾਇਆ ਮਾਨੁ [...]
+Different people act differently but the Creator maintains IT’s eternal virtues unchanged.
+Five types of actions for spiritual advancement were mentioned in Pauri 5: ਜਿਨਿ ਸੇਵਿਆ ਤਿਨਿ ਪਾਇਆ ਮਾਨੁ […]

 Pauris 1 and 2 of Japji describe the need to obey Hukam, the Divine commands which manifest as the laws of nature.
 Hukam can be obeyed if we know what it is.
 It is not easy for an ordinary mortal to know this and he (or she) has to seek the guidance of the guru. [...]